dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * It is recommended that you close a feature branch before opening a new branch (both locally and remotely)

+* It is a good practice to first commit your changes to your branch before switching into your main/master

 Important commands:

 * `git branch`